Timszy/entity-deduplication-hack-main/README.md

 ---

 ### Evaluation
-To measure effectiveness, we evaluate the models against a **ground-truth golden standard** of known duplicates.
+To measure effectiveness, we evaluate the models against a **ground-truth golden standard** of known duplicates, that can be found in the data folder.
 Key aspects include:

 - **Precision, Recall, F1**